chewyfish/trust0/docs/Architecture.md

 ### Control Plane

 The Control Plane connection is required and the first connection made between the T0C and a T0G.

+There are 2 Control Plane channels:

+* `Management` - User command shell to manage service proxy connections (among other commands)
+* `Signaling` - An out-of-band channel, the client and gateway use for communication (events, liveliness probing, data, .. )

+#### Management Channel

 A REPL shell will be opened and the user may enter various commands:

 | Command     | Description                                                               |
 |-------------|---------------------------------------------------------------------------|